Let's talk pitching velocity...

-Clearly a lot more pitchers are throwing harder then ever before.
+Clearly a lot more pitchers are throwing harder than ever before.

 Second, the average fastball velocity of all MLB pitchers is up

 If we look at pitching velocity another way, we see that in 2008 the average four-seam fastball in Major League Baseball was 90.9 mph, according to data on Fangraphs.com.